solodev/cloud-documentation/src/infrastructure/certificates/read/index.md

 The certificate detail page shows you important certificate details as well as the ability to update your certificate.

-1. Relevant certificate details shown here including:
+1. Relevant certificate details shown here include:
     a.
 Certificate name
     b.
 Certificate status
     c.
 Provider